BobbyNicholls/Strogatz/README.md

 # To do:
 - Refactor and functionalise main.
+- Figure out why `Graph` contains a vector of pointers to dynamically allocated entities and not just a regular vector of entities???
 - Map related ativities on the individual graph level:
   - Put anchor points on the map where entities return to and congregate.
   - Explorers and returners??